amarnus/todo/README.md

 Setting Up for Development
 --------------------------

-Todo is a `Dancer` application.
+Todo is a [Dancer](http://www.perldancer.org/) application.
 So, you need to have `perl` installed on your machine.
 Perl `5.16.2` was used for development.
-So, it definitely works on that.
+So, it definitely works on that!

 Required `perl` modules include:

  - `Dancer`
  - `MongoDB`
  - `LWP`
+ - `Redis`

 ![Todo Screenshot 2](https://dl.dropboxusercontent.com/u/1011784/todo-screenshot-2.png)